-When it comes to paying for damage to your own vehicle, your first line of defense to recover from auto accidents is collision coverage.
+When it comes to paying for damage to your own vehicle, your first line of defense to recover from car accidents is collision coverage.
 Many drivers are convinced they’ll never wreck their own vehicle, or that they’ll never be involved in an accident.
 Unfortunately, the Insurance Information Institute reports that the frequency of collision-related insurance claims grew more than 7 percent in recent years.
-The extra protection could prove well worth the investment.
+The extra collision insurance protection could prove well worth the investment.

-Collision coverage pays for damage to your vehicle when YOU cause an accident.
+Collision coverage pays for damage to your vehicle when you cause an accident.

 - If you wreck your own vehicle, your insurer will pay for the cost to repair the vehicle, or if the cost to repair is more than the value of the vehicle, they will pay to replace it based on its market value at the time of the accident.
 Collision insurance applies if you hit another vehicle, collide with an object, like a tree or guard rail, or are in a roll over accident.

-Collision coverage pays for damage to your vehicle when ANOTHER DRIVER causes an accident.
+Collision coverage pays for damage to your vehicle when another driver causes an accident.

 - Your insurer will pay your damages and then go seek reimbursement from the other driver’s insurance.